session-replay-tools/intercept/README.md

 ##Note
 1. It is tested on Linux only (kernal 2.6 or above)
-2. Root privilege is required
+2. Root privilege or the CAP_NET_RAW capability is required
 3. It only supports pcap 1.0.0 or higher

 ##Bugs and feature requests